kubeedge/kubeedge/docs/proposals/edge-node-tasks-status-enhancement.md

 #### Feature Gates

+By default, the node jobs of v1alpha2 will be used.
-CloudCore also uses feature gates to enable the v1alpha2 of node jobs.
-Use feature gates to switch between v1alpha1 and v1alpha2.
+Use feature gates to disable the v1alpha2 to use v1alpha1.

 CloudCore supports setting feature gates in the configuration file:
 ```yaml